 Please do not exceed 750 characters.

-The ability to have specialized knowledge in certain industries.
+The chance to acquire specialized knowledge in certain industries.

-Gaining specialization in supply chain and logistics has been my purpose of pursuing an advanced degree.
-Although most of my tasks throughout my internship experience don't require specialization, I was given the opportunity to work on a case study for my final year project that is relevant to supply chain: optimization of product management flow.
-While the work is still in progress, I was able to apply my operational research skills in this project, which encourages me to specialize further in supply chain.
-Therefore, I believe studying in Imperial will sharpen my knowledge in logistics and supply chain and enable me to pursue a career in management consulting.
+Gaining specialization in supply chain and logistics has been my goal in pursuing an advanced degree.
+Although most of my tasks throughout my internship experience did not require specialization, I was given the opportunity to work on a case study for my final year project that is relevant to supply chain: the optimization of product management flow.
+Though the work is still in progress, I was able to apply my operational research skills in this project, which encourages me to specialize in supply chain.
+Therefore, I believe studying at Imperial will sharpen my knowledge in logistics and supply chain and enable me to pursue a career in management consulting.

 What skills will you need to develop to prepare for this career?